lmpham1/cool_ssg_generator/README.md

 - Python 3.8.5

 ### Installation
-Make sure you have installed Python version 3.8.5 or above
+Make sure you have installed Python version 3.8.5 or above.
+No other dependencies is currently needed

 ### Basic Usage
 Generate a website from a file or folder: